Groundwater quality and management

 Groundwater scientists working together

 ESR, along with groundwater scientists at GNS Science(external link), Aqualinc(external link) and Lincoln Agritech(external link) also work together, building on each other’s strengths, to improve the understanding and quality of groundwater research.
-We call this the Groundwater Science and Research Alliance Aotearoa.
+This is called the Groundwater Science and Research Alliance Aotearoa.